What is a Sensory Deprivation Tank

 Float therapy sessions range from $50-125 (60 minutes) to $175 (120 minutes) or more per visit.
 You can just imagine how 10 visits will cost.
 And what if you begin enjoying it too much that you want more?

 A few years ago, the cheapest home float tanks sold for around $7,000, while the more elaborate commercial-grade ones like the Float Pods can cost from $14,500 to $40,000, depending on what features are built into them.

-If you can’t afford to spend around $10,000 for your own float tank and the cost of going to your favorite spa is eating up a big chunk from your savings, then you might want to consider some of these DIY options:
+If you can’t afford to spend around $10,000 for your own DIY Sensory Deprivation Tank and the cost of going to your favorite spa is eating up a big chunk from your savings, then you might want to consider some of these DIY options:

 If you don’t have time for an elaborate build, look into purchasing a Float Tent (costs $2,200) or an Inflatable Float Tank (costs $4,200), either of which you can set up within an hour.
 These units may initially cost you a little more but they are already equipped with most of what you need to enjoy a good therapeutic float.
 The remaining things to do yourself is:

 - Choose and prep your quiet place for setup

 - Prepare the water.

 One cheaper option that also requires less work is to buy a rectangular above ground swimming pool that’s large enough to float in.
 Different brands offer various sizes and prices.
 Choose one that’s durable enough to last long until you come up with funds for a much better build.

 - Canopy tent that’s large enough as an enclosure for the non-claustrophobic who wants the experience of isolation and complete darkness.